AntonMoustache/handbooks/developers-handbook.md

 We use [Travis Pro](https://magnum.travis-ci.com/) for continuous integration.

 CI is mandatory on every project.
 It should be configured as early on in the project as possible, preferably day one.
-Even if all that's happening is linting and style checking - that's great!
+Even if all that’s happening is linting and style checking - that’s great!

-Remember, this isn't just for us.
+Remember, this isn’t just for us.
 We often work with external collaborators and have no control over their development environment or tooling.

 ### Monitoring